restic/restic.github.io/user-manual.md

 restoring <Snapshot of [/home/user/work] at 2015-05-08 21:40:19.884408621 +0200 CEST> to /tmp/restore-work
 {% endhighlight %}

-## <a name="mount-repository"></a>Mount a repository

-Browsing your backup as a regular filesystem is just as easy, create a mount point and use the following command to serve the repository with FUSE.

-{% highlight console %}
-$ mkdir /mnt/restic
-$ restic -r /tmp/backup mount /mnt/restic
-enter password for repository:
-Now serving /tmp/backup at /tmp/restic
-Don't forget to umount after quitting!
-{% endhighlight %}

 ## <a name="browse-repository-objects"></a>Browse repository objects

 Internaly, a repository is able to store data of several different types described in the [design documentation](https://github.com/restic/restic/blob/master/doc/Design.md).